ejmr/Luvent/README.md

 ### Enabling and Disabling Actions ###

-In the example above we removed an action.
+In the example above you removed an action.
 Calling the `getActionCount()` of an event will tell us how many actions it has.
-However, this is not necessarily the number of actions it will invoke if we trigger the event.
+However, this is not necessarily the number of actions it will invoke if you trigger the event.

-When we add an action Luvent enables it by default.
-We can disable actions though.
+When you add an action Luvent enables it by default.
+You can disable actions though.
 For example:

 ```lua